482 Visa Australia (Skills in Demand Visa)

 RACC’s Registered Migration Agents (MARN1572962, MARN1172003) assist with 482 visa eligibility, employer sponsorship requirements, PR pathways, and employer sponsored visa options in Australia.

-To qualify for a 482 visa, you generally need:
+To be eligible for a 482 visa, applicants generally need:

 -